Troubleshooting Queries

 Scan Table |

 Here the query must scan the database table(s) to retrieve the required data.
-It is the slowest of these methods and will benefit most from some form of optimization. |
+It’s the slowest of these methods and benefits most from optimization. |

 When looking to optimize a query’s retrieval method, consider whether: